Reading Instruction and Children's Books

 Although children’s librarians think learning to read is about books, teachers use buzz-words such as lexile, phonics and word walls.
 Parents and students are often seeking grade appropriate reading materials.
 Several methods are used to determine grade level.
 In order for children’s librarians to effectively assist patrons, they need to understand how to interpret grade levels assigned to books by publishers and educators.

 This course will provide children’s librarians with an understanding of different methodologies for reading instruction and ways that the grade-level of reading materials are determined.
 Books, periodicals, websites and other material that children need to read will be evaluated from these perspectives.
 Librarians will be encouraged to develop strategies for explaining these grading formulae to parents and to communicate more effectively with teachers as a result of their understanding.

-Participants will be able to assist children, parents and teachers in selecting reading material that is appropriate for students who are developing reading skills.
-You will:
+- Select reading material that is appropriate for students who are developing elementary-level reading skills

-- contrast instructional methods used to teach reading in elementary schools
+- List and define four instructional methods used to teach reading in elementary schools

 Who Should Attend